 Key takeaways

-• At this time, Grow Therapy clinicians in Florida accept Humana Dual Medicaid and UnitedHealthcare/Optum Medicaid.
+• At this time, Grow Therapy providers in Florida accept Humana Dual Medicaid and UnitedHealthcare/Optum Medicaid — search by insurance on Grow to find covered providers.

 Overview of Florida Medicaid